jmchor/activity_logger/README.md

      - renders the create-activity form
 - POST /create
      - creates a new activity and redirects to /home
-- GET /schedule
-     - renders the weekly schedule with objects containing activity and date data
-- POST /schedule
-     - finds an activity and sets the isDone property to "true"
 - GET /schedule/:id
      - renders activity detail view and form
 - POST /schedule/:id
      - Edits an activity according to the input data
 - DELETE /schedule/:id
      - deletes an activity after password comparison

+#### Schedule Routes

+- GET /schedule
+     - renders the weekly schedule with objects containing activity and date data
+- POST /schedule
+     - finds an activity and sets the isDone property to "true"

 ### Models